Cranberry Jalapeño Salsa Recipe

 How to Make Cranberry Jalapeño Salsa

-The actual time spent doing hands-on work is about ten minutes.
-The rest of the time it sits in the fridge and improves with age.
+Most of the time spent on this is actual hands on work is about 10 minutes.
+The rest of the time it develops in the fridge.

 Step 1: Prep the vegetables